leonidguadalupe/unso/README.md

 My thought process for this is we need to determine first where the data comes from.
 Then, if we need to run it more than once a day, it would be great if we could use Celery to create a task to run the code or the script that fetches data from the source and finally add a heartbeat to perform polling.
 Ideally, it can also be used to automate the downloading of the file from a cdn by any case it is not available via http, ssh or soap.
 If the source is a database, we can check when the data is updated (if that "updated" column is available), and in every sync we do, we store that value somewhere so we dont have to redownload data that hasnt changed during that period by filtering through that datetime object.
 Also, to speed up the creation of data, we can create a virtual tsv file, put the contents of the fetched data from source in there and do a postgres "copy from" that simply compies from the virtual store towards our database (I have benchmarked this approach a couple of times and it's the fastest if you want to move millions of data).

-Another approach for me (with a capable team and a good budget) is we can deploy Kafka connectors to the sources and install [Debezium](https://debezium.io/documentation/reference/index.html) in our environment.
+Another approach for me (with a capable team, the right environment and a good budget) is we can deploy Kafka connectors to the sources and install [Debezium](https://debezium.io/documentation/reference/index.html) in our environment.
 This approach checks for any changes in the database source and then records those changes in the stream which we can respond from as consumers.
 Every change logged will be moved in our databases so it will not incur heavy computing operation on the source side (dumping millions of data for example)